Intermittent fasting is a healthy way to boost energy, promote mental clarity, and lose weight.

 Unlike regular broth, bone broth is rich in nutrients such as calcium, magnesium, other trace minerals, as well as collagen, an essential protein for skin, joints, and hair.

-Bone broth is liquid fuel that has proven to improve joint health and replenish electrolytes, which are beneficial during a fast.
+Bone broth is often called “liquid fuel” because of its nutritional benefits.
+It has proven to improve joint health and replenish electrolytes, which are beneficial during a fast.

 Same as water, decaffeinated tea is a great way to stay hydrated and can even help curb appetite.
 Be sure to drink it plain, no cream or sugar, at least while you’re fasting.

 This coffee has around 230 calories so it’s not a good option to drink while fasting.
-However, Bulletproof Coffe is one of the best ways to break (or end) your fast.
+However, Bulletproof Coffee is one of the best ways to break (or end) your fast.

 I like to make my daily cup of Bulletproof Coffee the thing that breaks my 12 or 16-hour fast for all of the benefits it provides.
 Check out this post to see read about the benefits of Bulletproof coffee for women.